 Most people in the United States have immigrant ancestors.
 In relatively recent history, between 1890 and 1920, the United States became home to around 24 million immigrants.
 In the decades since then, further waves of immigrants have come to these shores and have eventually been absorbed into U.S. culture, sometimes after facing extended periods of prejudice and discrimination.
 Assimilation may lead to the loss of the minority group’s cultural identity as they become absorbed into the dominant culture, but assimilation has minimal to no impact on the majority group’s cultural identity.

 Some groups may keep only symbolic gestures of their original ethnicity.
-For instance, many Irish Americans may celebrate Saint Patrick’s Day, many Hindu Americans enjoy a Diwali festival, and many Mexican Americans may celebrate Cinco de Mayo (a May 5 commemoration of Mexican independence and heritage).
-However, for the rest of the year, other aspects of their originating culture may be forgotten.
+For instance, many Irish Americans may celebrate Saint Patrick’s Day, many Hindu Americans enjoy a Diwali festival, and many Mexican Americans may celebrate the Day of the Dead; however, for the rest of the year, other aspects of their originating culture may be forgotten.

 Assimilation is antithetical to the “salad bowl” created by pluralism; rather than maintaining their own cultural flavor, subordinate cultures give up their own traditions in order to conform to their new environment.
 Sociologists measure the degree to which immigrants have assimilated to a new culture with four benchmarks: socioeconomic status, spatial concentration, language assimilation, and intermarriage.
 When faced with racial and ethnic discrimination, it can be difficult for new immigrants to fully assimilate.
 Language assimilation, in particular, can be a formidable barrier, limiting employment and educational options and therefore constraining growth in socioeconomic status.

 Amalgamation is the process by which a minority group and a majority group combine to form a new group.
-Amalgamation creates the classic “melting pot” analogy; unlike the “salad bowl,” in which each culture retains its individuality, the “melting pot” ideal sees the combination of cultures that results in a new culture entirely.
+Amalgamation is reflected in the classic “melting pot” analogy.
+Unlike the “salad bowl,” in which each culture retains its individuality, the “melting pot” ideal sees the combination of cultures mixing together and becoming more homogeneous.

-Amalgamation, also known as miscegenation, is achieved through intermarriage between races.
+Though the term is rarely used today in a racial sense, Amalgamation was also once a synonym for miscegenation.
+Recall that this term refers to intermarriage between races or to the mixed-race offspring of such unions.
 In the United States, antimiscegenation laws flourished in the South during the Jim Crow era.
 It wasn’t until 1967’s Loving v.
 Virginia that the last antimiscegenation law was struck from the books, making these laws unconstitutional.

 - Do you believe immigration laws should foster an approach of pluralism, assimilation, or amalgamation?
 Which perspective do you think is most supported by current U.S. immigration policies?